 Its discovery dates back to 3000 years ago, in the time of Ancient Egypt.
 Some sarcophagi were actually decorated with platinum and gold hieroglyphs.
-In the era of the Incas, it has also been used to make pieces of jewelry, ornaments of all kinds.
+In the era of the Incas, it was also used to make pieces of jewelry, ornaments of all kinds.
 In the meantime, he remained anonymous until the Spanish conquistadores discovered it in Colombia in the 1500s.
-It was they who gave them the name Platinum to mean little money, because its gray-white color, similar to that of silver.
+It was they who gave it the name Platinum, which means little money, because its gray-white color, similar to that of silver.
 Europe discovered it as a jewel in the 1780s, in the walls of King Louis XVI of France.
 Since then, platinum has been considered a precious metal.
 It has even become the favorite metal of European kings and jewelers of the United States.
-Since then, and especially after the Second World War where it has become a strategic metal, platinum is considered much more valuable than gold.
+After the Second World War it has become a strategic metal, platinum is considered much more valuable than gold.

 Send a message

 You have questions regarding your purchase, need technical clarifications, additional pictures or advices while choosing a gift?

 We have just sent you a confirmation email.

 Enter the NEWBIRD discount code before the checkout and enjoy a 5% discount on your next order.

 Please feel free to be in touch with our team for technical clarifications, additional pictures or any questions you may have about our jewels.

 +33 (0) 1 42 60 52 39

 Monday thru Friday 10am - 7pm